How to Judge a 401k Plan

 8. There's No Vesting Period.
 If your employer offers a match but makes you wait seven years before you get the full benefit, how much are you really getting if there is a good chance you may not want to stick around that long?
 Plans with shorter or nonexistent vesting periods are far more generous.

 9. One-on-One Advice Is There if You Need it.
 Have a question?
 Want personalized investment advice?
-A good plan will provide you a way to get someone on the phone who can help you with such things.
+A good plan will provide you with a way to get someone on the phone who can help you with such things.
 You may have to pay extra for the advice, but a good plan will make that clear and keep the costs reasonable.

 The content on this site is provided for information and discussion purposes only, and should not be the basis for your investment decisions.
 Under no circumstances does this information represent a recommendation to buy or sell securities.